One Dangerous Night: Production

 While still a work-in-progress, the film was referred to as The Lone Wolf Goes to a Party.
 The film marked American actor Warren William's seventh and second-to-last portrayal of the Lone Wolf.
 It was the film debut of Ann Savage, who played Vivian, an acquaintance of the Lone Wolf's.
 One Dangerous Night was directed by Michael Gordon.
-The script was written by Donald Davis, based on Arnold Phillips and Max Nosseck's story.
+The script was written by Donald Davis, based on Arnold Lippschitz' and Max Nosseck's story.
 L. W. O'Connell was signed on as cinematographer, while David Chatkin was in charge of producing for Columbia Pictures.
 Viola Lawrence was editor and M. W. Stoloff directed the film's music.
 The interior decorator was George Montgomery and the art directors were Lionel Banks and Robert Peterson.
 Principal photography officially commenced on September 10, 1942, and ended on September 29, 1942.

 Release

 The film was released in the United States on January 22, 1943.
 The Blockbuster Guide to Movies and Videos (1995) described the film as "modest".
 In their 2010 book Savage Detours: The Life and Work of Ann Savage, Lisa Morton and Kent Adamson wrote that One Dangerous Night is largely "unremarkable" but "nonetheless entertaining", comparing it with After Midnight with Boston Blackie (1943).